Network

 The Outer overlay ID is just the Blake3 hash of the Store ID.

-While the Inner overlay ID is a Blake3 keyed hash of the Store ID. the key used for the hash is derived from the ReadCapSecret of the Overlay branch of the Store.
+While the Inner overlay ID is a Blake3 keyed hash of the Store ID.
+The key used for the hash is derived from the ReadCapSecret of the Overlay branch of the Store.

 We will now dive more into details about repositories, branches, blocks and commits, that compose the NextGraph Protocol